 For the Filling

-In the bowl of a stand mixer fitted with a whisk attachment, whisk the eggs, cornmeal, vanilla and salt until the eggs start to become paler in color.
+- In the bowl of a stand mixer fitted with a whisk attachment, whisk the eggs, cornstarch, vanilla and salt until the eggs start to become paler in color.